Chamomile Tea Benefits, Side Effects, And Preparation

 4. Slows Down Osteoporosis

 Osteoporosis is a progressive bone disease that results in a decrease in bone mass and density.
 This in turn increases the risks of broken bones, fractures and stooped postures.
 While osteoporosis can affect anyone, it is more likely to be seen in post-menopausal women.
 This tendency of bone loss is usually attributed to reduced levels of estrogen.
 One treatment for osteoporosis involves Selective Estrogen Receptor Modulators (SERMs) that mimic estrogen but help avoid its harmful effects based on selective differentiation of the target tissue (12).
-Chamomile tea has been found to have a similar anti-estrogenic effect on the bone cells and tissue (13).
-Chamomile oil has also been shown to relieve knee pain and stiffness in people suffering from knee osteoporosis (14).
+Chamomile tea has been found to have a similar anti-estrogenic effect on bone cells and tissue (13).
+Additional chamomile oil benefits include relieving knee pain and stiffness in people suffering from knee osteoporosis (14).

 5. Helps Treat Diabetes And Lower Blood Sugar